stakater-archive/tbd-cd-workflow/README.md

 We should double-down on unit tests, and not write as many integration tests.
 We should try to design our code such that bigger and bigger pieces could be tested using the unit testing style.

 # References

+Most of the content has been copied from the following references but has been presented in more structured way; if you have time then they are must read:

 * [A git workflow for continuous delivery](https://blogs.technet.microsoft.com/devops/2016/06/21/a-git-workflow-for-continuous-delivery/)
 * [Enabling trunk based development deployment pipelines](https://www.thoughtworks.com/insights/blog/enabling-trunk-based-development-deployment-pipelines)